alpheios-project/documentation/design/vocabulary.md

 A11.
 As an application I want to be able to retrieve data about a word from external linked data sources so that I can present these sources to the user.

+A12.
+As an application I want to store data about words using common standards so that this data is interoperable and sharable.

 ## Architectural Perspective

 I1.
 Vocabulary functionality should be available via a API